Antosha9108/Gather/README.md

 Users can add dishes(or other things) with descriptions and ingredients/items needed.

 Optimization:
--checkmarks on the ingredients/items.
+-Checkmarks on the ingredients/items.
--completed button/checkmark when all ingredients/items are done.
+-Completed button/checkmark when all ingredients/items are done.
 -Avatar pictures
 -User can claim certain items/tasks.
 Item/task will show their name and avatar.
+-Add bookmark Functionality.

 Whiteboard:
 https://excalidraw.com/#json=DaM5zhcAbISlCgPlETXup,y1pM3P1JNzjgRTbNh8rtbQ